agormp/sumt/README.md

 - **node depth** = distance from the **tips (leaves)** back to a node (i.e., “time before the most recent leaf”)

-In many programming libraries, the same quantity is called **node height** (because the root is drawn at the top).
+In other phylogeny software, the same quantity is often called **node height** (because the root is drawn at the top).
-When you see “height” in other tools (or in BEAST/TreeAnnotator options), it usually corresponds to what `sumt` calls “depth”.
 I am in the process of changing terminology to match that standard.

 ---